mahnoor-nizz/Bulk-Transcriptomics-Differential-Expression-Analysis/README.md

 | Mature vs. Thin | 1,319 | 731 | 588 |

+The largest number of DEGs was observed in the Mature vs. Early comparison (1,872 genes; ~31% of the detected transcriptome), consistent with the two stages being sampled at the greatest temporal distance (38 vs. 109 days post-inoculation; Mardanov et al., 2020).
+Volcano plots confirmed both the magnitude and statistical significance of these changes (Figure 2).
+In the Mature vs. Early comparison, genes *YJL052W*, *YGL055W*, *YGR087C*, and *YHR094C* were among the most significantly downregulated (navy, left of dashed lines), while *YIR019C*, *YNR073C*, *YNR072W*, and *YNR071C* were among the most significantly upregulated (maroon, right of dashed lines).
+In the Thin vs. Early comparison, *YGR087C* and *YHR094C* showed high downregulation significance, while *YCR105W*, *YKR097W*, and *YNR073C* were top upregulated genes.
+The Mature vs. Thin comparison showed fewer extreme outliers, with *YJR152W* and *YGL055W* most significantly downregulated and *YBR117C*, *YPR127W*, *YDR085C*, and *YEL070W* most significantly upregulated.

 ![Alt text for the image](https://github.com/mahnoor-nizz/Bulk-Transcriptomics-Differential-Expression-Analysis/blob/main/Figures/volcano%20plots.png)
 **Figure 2.** Volcano plots for each pairwise comparison.
 Each point is a gene; maroon = significantly upregulated (log₂FC > 1, adjusted p < 0.05), navy = significantly downregulated, gray = not significant.
 Dashed vertical lines indicate |log₂FC| = 1.
 Top 5 up- and downregulated genes are labelled by adjusted p-value.